 A Note on Opioid Overdose

 And often, a person who is off-and-on using drugs like Demi Lovato, will believe that they can pick back up where they left off in terms of drug use.
-Yet if a person uses as much of the drug as they did before quitting, “they can easily overdose because their bodies are no longer adapted to their previous level of drug exposure,” says the (NIDA).
+Yet if a person uses as much of the drug as they did before quitting, “they can easily overdose because their bodies are no longer adapted to their previous level of drug exposure,” says the National Institute on Drug Abuse (NIDA).
 There is truly no predicting when a person will overdose on drugs.

 A Relapsing Disease